VysotskiVadim/VysotskiVadim.blog/_posts/2019-07-27-Reason-to-love-kotlin-coroutines.markdown

 user successfully leaved the screen
 ```

-It works similar to C# where you should catch `OperationCanceledException`, pass and manage `CancellationToken` every time you call async function.
+Under the hood cancellation mechanism in Kotlin Coroutines works similar to C# where you should catch `OperationCanceledException`, pass and manage `CancellationToken` every time you call async function.
 But in Kotlin **compiler and library do for you and even if you make a mistake code won't compile**.